Rethinking Open-Set Object Detection: Issues, a New Formulation, and Taxonomy: Experimental Results

 \subsection{Compared Methods}

-We consider three state-of-the-art OSOD methods \cite{ORE,VOS,Opendet}.
-While they are originally developed to deal with OSOD-II, these methods can be applied to OSOD-III without little or no modification.
-We first summarize these methods and their configurations in our experiments below, followed by the introduction of a simple baseline method that detects unknown objects merely from the outputs of a standard detector.
+We consider five state-of-the-art OSOD methods \citep{ORE,DropoutSample,VOS,Opendet,OrthogonalDet}.
+While they are originally developed to deal with OSOD-II, these methods can be applied to OSOD-III without little or no modification. { Detection pipelines including methodology design, framework, and dataflow remains unchanged from OSOD-II.
+Accordingly, superclass information is used solely to specify the known/unknown categories that users intend to detect.
+Neither the superclass name nor its hierarchical information is explicitly incorporated into the training process, whether as supervision or within the loss function. }

+We first summarize five methods and their configurations in our experiments below, followed by the introduction of a simple baseline method that detects unknown objects merely from the outputs of a standard detector.

-{\bf ORE (\underline{O}pen Wo\underline{r}ld Object D\underline{e}tector)} \cite{ORE} is initially designed for OWOD; it is capable not only of detecting unknown objects but also of incremental learning.
+{\bf ORE (\underline{O}pen Wo\underline{r}ld Object D\underline{e}tector)} \citep{ORE} is initially designed for OWOD; it is capable not only of detecting unknown objects but also of incremental learning.
 We omit the latter capability and use the former as an open-set object detector.
 It employs an energy-based method to classify known/unknown; using the validation set, including unknown object annotations, it models the energy distributions for known and unknown objects.
-To compute AP for unknown objects, we need a score for their detection.
-ORE provides one, and we use it for the AP computation.
-Following the paper \cite{ORE}, we employ Faster RCNN \cite{FasterRCNN} with a ResNet50 backbone \cite{ResNet} for the base detector.
+To compute AP for unknown objects, we use a detection score that ORE provides.
+Following the original paper \citep{ORE}, we employ Faster RCNN \citep{FasterRCNN} with a ResNet50 backbone \citep{ResNet} for the base detector.

+{\bf DS (\underline{D}ropout \underline{S}ampling)} \citep{DropoutSample} uses the entropy of class scores to discriminate known and unknown categories.
+Specifically, during the inference phase, it employs a dropout layer \citep{OrgDropout} right before computing class logits and performs inference $n$ iterations.
+If the entropy of the average class logits over these iterations exceeds a threshold, the detected instance is assigned to the unknown class.
+The top-1 class score, calculated from the averaged class logits, is employed as the unknown score for computing unknown AP.
+The base detector is Faster RCNN with ResNet50-FPN backbone \citep{FPN}.
+Following the implementation of \citep{Opendet}, we set the number of inference iterations $n$ to 30, the entropy threshold $\gamma_{ds}$ to 0.25, and the dropout layer parameter $p$ to 0.5, respectively.